i-chvets/notebook-operators/image-definitions/README.md

 ### Maintenance

 From time to time an update in upstream source, an addition of new container image, or a new vulnerability fix will require re-evaluation of image definitions.
-To perform difference analysis between upstream, set up a clean copy of upstream source in temporary directory and diff the contents with current image definitions.
+To perform difference analysis between upstream, set up a clean copy of upstream source, apply patch and diff the contents with current image definitions.

 For Kubeflow:

 ```
-mkdir ./update
-setup.sh ./update
+setup.sh .
+patch -R -p0 < update.patch
+cd kubeflow
-diff -r ./update/kubeflow kubeflow
+git diff
 ```

 Analyze differences and act accordingly, i.e. change `Makefiles` and/or `Dockerfile(s)`, add, remove, or modify image definitions in this repository.